Eyedress: 2019–2023: Los Angeles, "Jealous" and breakthrough success

-Two singles from Let's Skip to the Wedding, "Jealous" and "Romantic Lover", became viral hits on TikTok and "Jealous" was certified gold in Australia, Canada, Poland and the USA in 2021, and platinum in the USA in March 2022.
-"Romantic Lover" was certified gold in the USA in April 2022.
+In late 2019 and early 2020, the first singles from Eyedress' third studio album Let's Skip to the Wedding were released.
+These included "Jealous" and "Romantic Lover" which became viral hits on TikTok.
+"Jealous" was certified gold in Australia, Canada, Poland and the US in 2021, and platinum in the US in March 2022.
+"Romantic Lover" was certified gold in the US in April 2022.
+The album itself was delayed due to the COVID-19 pandemic and Let's Skip to the Wedding was finally released on August 7, 2020.